shiyangm/shiyangm.github.io/index.md

 * _President (2017-2018), Chinese Students and Scholars Association at University of Rochester_
 * _Biostatistics Intern (2017), Mayo Clinic_
 * _Teaching Assistant (2015-2016), Department of Biostatistics and Computational Biology, University of Rochester_

-## RESEARCH  INTEREST
-**statistical genomics**, **clinical trials**
-  -  developing statistical and machine learning methods for the analysis of genetic data.
-  -  adaptive designs for clinical trials.

 ## PUBLICATIONS